Prospective Members FAQ (New Members FAQ Scroll to bottom)

 What are your membership prices?

-We have membership packages that range from 1x a week, 2x a week, 3x a week, or an unlimited option.
-You can check out more info on pricing, military discounts, cancellation/hold policies, and even sign up here!
+We have membership monthly memberships including 1x a week or an Unlimited option.
+There are no contracts and no sign-up fees.
+We offer discounts for police, fire, and military, as well as a couples discount.
+You can check out more info on pricing, cancellation/hold policies, and even sign up here!

 What time are your classes?

 We have 6-9 classes per day Monday through Friday, 4 classes on Saturday, and 2 classes on Sunday.
 Plenty of opportunities for you to get your exercise in.
 We also have an open gym at 7:30pm Monday through Thursday, 7:00am Monday through Friday, and 11:00am Saturday for members who want to come in and get some additional work in on their own.
 Here is a full calendar of our weekly schedule.